 2) School, hospital, church or any other institution of education, religious, philanthropic, fraternal organization or social nature which is not used for residential occupancy and has two thousand (2,000) or more square feet of floor area or generates two hundred (200) or more vehicle trips during any twenty-four hour period.

-Minimum lot size: None

-Minimum area per dwelling unit: 10,000 sq.ft.
+Minimum lot size: Minimum area per dwelling unit: Minimum street frontage Building setback: None 10,000 sq.ft.
+None New buildings constructed in the Village